nassir90/blackboard-crawler/README.md

 I am currently unsure how `dialog` can be installed on windows.
 Windows users will have to settle for selecting all modules unitl I find a cross platform solution or I find out how to install `dialog` on the OS.

+Windows users can also use the `--module-regex`/`--submodule-regex` options and then crawl for a similar effect.

 ## CLI Options

 Use with the option `-h` or `--help` to view all other available options, or look at the file titled "help" in this repo.